 Our priority is to ensure we keep all of our residents, visitors and staff safe during this Covid-19 pandemic; we are committed to continue providing the best care and support for everyone.
 We are working closely with Public Health England, local authorities and complying with the government advice to ensure that any risks of Covid-19 are well managed and that people are protected.
-We have robust Covid-19 protocols in place, staff and residents are being vaccinated and all staff have received training and we have adequate supplies of quality Personal Protective Equipment (PPE) to ensure safety.
+We have robust Covid-19 protocols in place, staff and residents are being vaccinated and all staff have received training, in addition we have adequate supplies of quality Personal Protective Equipment (PPE) to ensure safety.

 EXTRA CARE HOUSING & SUPPORTED HOUSING STATUS